Loan Reduction Assistance Program

 Applicant/Participant’s Adjusted Income: Applicant/Participant’s salary plus any other income of the Applicant/Participant.

 Joint Adjusted Income: The salary of the Applicant/Participant plus the salary of the spouse plus any other income of the Applicant/Participant and the spouse.
+Income levels will be based on the income as reported to the IRS from the immediate preceding year of application.

 Eligibility Determination Income: The higher of (a) the Applicant/Participant’s Adjusted Income, as defined above, or (b)one-half (½) the Joint Adjusted Income, as defined above, of the Applicant/Participant and his/her domestic partner.